 “We were very pleased with the opportunity to serve our community by contributing to such an important process”, said Skilling.

-Members of the screening committee were: Jeffrey Skilling, president and chief operating officer of Enron; E. Troy Blakeney, Jr., partner at Clore & Blakeney, L.L.P.; Gerald B. Smith, chairman, chief executive officer and founder of Smith Graham & Company; Roel C. Campos, founder and part owner of El Dorado Communications; and, Dr. James H. “Red” Duke, a recognized television personality and the John B. Holmes Professor of Surgery at the University of Texas Health Science Center at Houston.
+Members of the screening committee were: Jeffrey Skilling, president and chief executive officer of Enron; E. Troy Blakeney, Jr., partner at Clore & Blakeney, L.L.P.; Gerald B. Smith, chairman, chief executive officer and founder of Smith Graham & Company; Roel C. Campos, founder and part owner of El Dorado Communications; and, Dr. James H. “Red” Duke, a recognized television personality and the John B. Holmes Professor of Surgery at the University of Texas Health Science Center at Houston.

 As Chief, Connealy will earn $????? per year.